Cervical herniated disc is caused by aging and injury, and the diagnosis involves MRI and physical examination.

 Cervical herniated disc signs and symptoms may include neck pain, arm pain, weakness, and tingling.

 Cervical radiculopathy results from a herniated cervical disc, causing neck and arm pain, weakness, and tingling.

-Treatment for cervical radiculopathy can include NSAIDs, physical therapy, chiropractic care, or spine surgery...
+Treatment options for cervical radiculopathy include physical therapy, medications, epidural injections, and surgery.

 Conservative treatments for cervical herniated disc include rest, pain medications, physical therapy, and spinal injections.